 curl -fsSL https://prev.sh/install.sh | sh

 Prev returns a public HTTPS URL.
-Share it with reviewers, protect it when needed, and let the TTL stop it automatically.
+Share it with reviewers, collect feedback in context, protect it when needed, and let the TTL stop it automatically.

 https://focal-fossa.prev.sh

-Package the current project folder, build it in Prev infrastructure, and get a review URL.
+Package the current project folder, build it in Prev infrastructure, and get a hosted review environment.

-Use the --source flag for GitHub, Git URLs, FTP, or SSH sources when the code is not already on your machine.
+Use the --source flag for GitHub, Git URLs, FTP, or SSH sources when the code for the review is not already on your machine.

-Deploy a container image directly and tell Prev which HTTP port to expose.
+Deploy a container image directly, tell Prev which HTTP port to expose, and share the running app for review.

 Source uploads are used to build an isolated container image and are discarded after the build.
-Runnable images may be retained for deployment history and one-click redeploy until the history record is deleted.
+Runnable images are removed when the preview is destroyed or expires.

 Every prev.sh preview gets HTTPS automatically.
 Verified custom domains get certificates provisioned via Let's Encrypt.